-You've chosen your interior paint colors.
-Now it's time to pick the finishes.
-You must consider both style and practicality when making these important decisions.
-Use this Guide to Paint Finish Types and be well on your way to a fresh coat of the right paint on your walls.
+You've chosen your interior paint colors, and now it's time to pick the finishes.
+You should consider both style and practicality when making this important decision.
+By using this Guide to Paint Finish Types, you will be well on your way to a fresh coat of the right paint on your walls.

 Matte and Flat

 These paint finishes deliver a smooth, subtle look and show little to no sheen when dry, as they absorb light.

 Pros: Matte and flat finishes cover imperfections in surface and application, making either a great choice for ceilings as well as for walls in the bedroom, dining room and living room.
 You can easily touch up this finish.

 Cons: In general, they hold dirt and prove difficult to clean, because cleaning can actually remove the finish.
 Some manufacturers, such as Behr, Sherwin Williams and Benjamin Moore, make scrubbable versions that allow for easier cleaning.
 Do not use in bathrooms, the kitchen or a kid's room.

 Recommended rooms/surfaces: living room, dining room, bedrooms, ceilings, family room and hallways.